larryhastings/big/README.md

     ['1', '2', '', '3']
 ```

 What's that empty string doing between `'2'` and `'3'`?
-Here's how to think about it:
+Here's how you should think about it:
 when you pass in an explicit separator, `str.split` splits at *every* occurance of that
 separator in the string.
 It *always* splits the string into two places, whenever there's
 a separator.
 And when there are two adjacent separators, conceptually, they have a